Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Differential_and_Enrichment_Analysis_of_gene_with_GSEA/GSEA.md

     Gene Sets contain one or more gene sets.
 Each gene set contains the given gene sets name and a list of features(genes or probes) This dataset is accepted in the following format: gmx, gmt, or grp.
 [3]

-4. Chip Annotations(Optional)
+4. CHiP Annotations(Optional)

-    Chip Annotations are the only optional dataset not required by GSEA to run.
-Chip Annotations list each identifier on a platform along with its matching HGNC chip symbol.
-This dataset is accepted in the following format: chip.
+    CHiP Annotations are the only optional dataset not required by GSEA to run.
+CHiP Annotations list each identifier on a platform along with its matching HGNC CHiP symbol.
+This dataset is accepted in the following format: CHiP.
 [3]

 #### 2) Set Analysis Parameters and Run Program<a name="2332"></a>
 Running GSEA is an easy and simple process.
 Once the datasets have been loaded into the program, a few required parameters need to be set: